 Annual Revenue & Contract Values

-Insurers use your annual turnover and typical contract values as key pricing factors.
-Higher revenue means more projects, more workers, and greater exposure.
-A small earthworks operator turning over $500K will pay significantly less than a firm doing $10M+ in council infrastructure work.
+Insurers use your turnover and typical contract values as core pricing inputs.
+Higher revenue means more projects, more workers, and greater aggregate exposure.
+A small earthmoving operator turning over $600K pays significantly less than a firm doing $15M+ in government road work.

 👷

-More employees and a larger plant fleet means greater exposure across employer's liability, plant insurance, and overall risk.
-Insurers assess staff training levels, competency records, and the age and condition of your equipment fleet.
+More employees and a larger plant fleet means broader exposure across workers compensation, plant insurance, and overall risk.
+Insurers evaluate staff training records, competency certifications, and the age and maintenance condition of your equipment fleet.

 📋

-A clean claims history and strong health and safety record are critical for civil contractors.
-Any history of underground service strikes, environmental incidents, WorkSafe prosecutions, or large liability claims will increase premiums substantially.
+A clean claims history and strong WHS record are critical for civil contractors.
+Any history of underground service strikes, environmental incidents, WHS prosecutions, or large liability claims will increase premiums materially.

 🛡️